protik77/convergence_tracker/README.md

 Features in progress:

-* Printing information in each step
+* Printing information in each step.
-* Loggin information
+* Logging information.